 South Korea… the land of… Exactly.
 The land of what?
 What’s the first thing that comes to your mind when you hear South Korea?
-I won’t lie.
-I didn’t know much about the country besides where it is located and a vague flavour for their food.
-Back home there’s a Korean restaurant near me, but who knows how authentic it would be.
-When I booked my flight on a whim, I had one picture in my head.
-But when I arrived and researched things to do in Seoul, the experience was completely different.
+I won’t lie—I didn’t know much about the country besides where it is located and a vague flavor for its food.
+Back home, there’s a Korean restaurant near me, but who knows how authentic it really is?

 How to get to Seoul